liftbridge-io/liftbridge/documentation/client_implementation.md

 //
 // If the AckPolicy is not NONE and a deadline is provided, this will
 // synchronously block until the first ack is received.
 If an ack is not
-// received in time, a DeadlineExceeded status code is returned.
-If an
+// received in time, ErrAckTimeout is returned.
+If an AckPolicy and
-// AckPolicy and deadline are configured, this returns the first Ack on
+// deadline are configured, this returns the first Ack on success,
-// success, otherwise it returns nil. func PublishToSubject(ctx context.Context, subject string, value []byte, opts ...MessageOption) (*Ack, error)
+// otherwise it returns nil.
+PublishToSubject(ctx context.Context, subject string, value []byte, opts ...MessageOption) (*Ack, error)
 ```

 `PublishToSubject` sends a message to a NATS subject (and, in turn, any streams